Unboxed-Software/solana-course/content/cpi-guard.md

 ### Set Close Authority

-The CPI guard prevents from setting the `CloseAccount` authority via CPI, you can unset a previously set `CloseAccount` authority however.
+The CPI Guard prevents from setting the `CloseAccount` authority via CPI, you can unset a previously set `CloseAccount` authority however.
 The `Token Extension Program` enforces this by [checking if a value has been passed in the `new_authority` parameter](https://github.com/solana-labs/solana-program-library/blob/ce8e4d565edcbd26e75d00d0e34e9d5f9786a646/token/program-2022/src/processor.rs#L697) to the `process_set_authority` function.

 ```rust
 AuthorityType::CloseAccount => {